 Sprott Money facilitates investing in precious metals using your RRSP, TFSA, or RESP account.
 With personalized guidance, you can fund your accounts, and purchase bullion that will be added to your registered accounts, all with the help of our experienced professionals.
 Contact Sprott Money for guidance in adding precious metals to your registered investment account portfolio's.

-Now that you’ve gained a deeper understanding about gold, it’s time to browse our selection of gold bars, coins, or exclusive Sprott Gold wafers.
+Now that you’ve gained a deeper understanding of the market, explore our selection of gold, silver and platinum bars, coins, and exclusive Sprott products.

 About Sprott Money